gcaponecchia/gcaponecchia/README.md

 - 👋 Hi, I’m @gcaponecchia
-- 👀 I’m interested in Data Science
+- 👀 I’m a Data Scientist
-- 🌱 I’m currently learning Machine Learning
 - 📫 You can reach me at https://www.linkedin.com/in/giulio-caponecchia

 <!---